FEAScript/FEAScript-core/README.md

 **Download and Use Locally:**

+You can download the latest stable release from [GitHub Releases](https://github.com/FEAScript/FEAScript-core/releases).

 ```html
 <script type="module">
   import { FEAScriptModel } from "./path/to/dist/feascript.esm.js";
 </script>
 ```

-You can download the latest stable release from [GitHub Releases](https://github.com/FEAScript/FEAScript-core/releases).
-Explore various browser-based examples and use cases in our [website](https://feascript.com/#tutorials).
+👉 Explore various browser-based examples and use cases on our [website](https://feascript.com/#tutorials).

-### Option 2: Via Node.js
+### Use FEAScript with Node.js

 Install FEAScript and its peer dependencies from npm: